-Repetitive pressure on the shoulder.
-Most often shoulder bursitis is caused by frequent “mini-traumas,” which can cause the same problems as a single, more serious trauma.
+Bursitis if often caused by frequent “mini-traumas,” which can cause the same problems as a single, more serious trauma.
 People who must lift their arms overhead for work or sports are more prone to developing shoulder bursitis over time.
 People at a higher risk of developing shoulder bursitis include painters, wallpaper hangers, tennis players, swimmers and baseball pitchers.

-Age.
 While people of any age can be affected, advanced age increases the chances of developing shoulder bursitis.

 In This Article:

 Patients who have had bursitis in the past are more likely to develop it again.

 The shoulder’s bursae and other soft tissue can become irritated by bone spurs, also called osteophytes, that grow on the underside of the acromion.
-Calcium deposits, which are small collections of calcium that are often small and soft but can grow and harden over time, can also cause irritation.
+Calcium deposits—small collections of calcium that are often small and soft but can grow and harden over time—can also cause irritation.